 The HES board works with a magnet that should be firmly glued to the asset.
 The Remora is fitted over the magnet, aligned with the circular recess in the housing.
 The HES board detects the magnetic field.
 If the field is present, tamper is OFF.
 If the field is lost, tamper is ON.

-From October 2016, Remora 3Gs are built with the HES board and Magnets included.
-Remora2 devices all have the board.
+As of October 2016, all Remora 3Gs are built with the HES board and Magnets included and also all Remora2 devices will have the board as standard.